-Some existing strategies that address improving academic achievement include:
+Some strategies used to address improving academic achievement and integrating technology include:

 - Making Differentiated Instruction a key topic in professional development opportunities for the instructional and administrative staff. - Training teachers how to utilize technology to adapt their curriculum or differentiate the instruction that they deliver. - Evaluating the use of software applications and how they support the district curriculum.
 An outcome of this evaluation is to have a clear process with guidelines for the review or piloting of software applications and how they are selected.